vcure long logo vcure long logo

 Frequently Asked Questions (FAQ)

-Top of screen at or slightly below eye level.
+The top of the screen should be at or slightly below eye level.

-Yes, prolonged poor posture contributes to chronic musculoskeletal pain.
+Yes.
+Prolonged poor posture from an improper desk setup can contribute to chronic musculoskeletal pain.

 Final Word